 |No. 2 seed||24.5||57.0||43.0%||17.5||35.0||50.0%||7.0||22.0||31.8%|

 Instead, the underdogs opted for more high-percentage shots, shooting an average of 38 two-pointers per game.
-Only one No. 2 seed had a better field goal percentage than their opponent — 2001 Iowa State.
+Only one No. 2 seed had a better field goal percentage than its opponent — 2001 Iowa State.

 So, if you're feeling bold and want to predict the ninth-ever 15-v-2 upset this year, your ideal candidate should draw a lot of fouls, shoot decently from the line, and have an experienced roster.
 And a little luck never hurt.